-2.5 The City should permit the redevelopment of portions of existing neighbourhoods only at a scale metre compatible with those neighbourhoods.
-The City The ta should attempt to preclude massive redevelopment of neighbourhood housing stock and dislocations of proporties by encouraging infill housing and drama rehabilitation.
-The City should prevent large and does proceed to be a socially unjustifiable neighbourhood dislocations and 4 Zon should ensure change processes that are
+2.5 The City should permit the redevelopment of portions of existing neighbourhoods only at a scale compatible with those neighbourhoods.
+The City should attempt to preclude massive redevelopment of neighbourhood housing stock and dislocations of residents by encouraging infill housing and rehabilitation.
+The City should prevent large and socially unjustifiable neighbourhood dislocations and should ensure change processes that are

-Implementation Policies 3.1 and 3.2 have been repealed.
 The proposed R-4B Zone permits buildings up to 50 metres (16 storeys) in height at 210-214 Willett Street.
 The taller building now on site is 11 storeys tall and a 14 storey building is on the other side of Willett Street.
 The proposed zoning permits taller buildings, but not dramatically taller buildings.
 The proposed R-4B Zone does permit much higher lot coverage than the existing R-4 Zone.
 Staff suggest higher lot coverage (and streetwall manageable and acceptable to the residents.
 The intent of this policy, including the manageability and acceptability of change processes, shall be accomplished by Implementation Policies 3.1 and 3.2 as appropriate.